poblouin/poblouin/README.md

 - 🔭 I’m currently working on my home automation setup using Homebridge and coding small plugins for it.

-- 🌱 I’m currently learning Ruby and digging back in backend development.
+- 🌱 I’m currently learning Ruby and Rails for my new job at Wealthsimple.

 - 💬  Talk to me about geeky stuff, home automation, open source and birbs.